 Meet the Staff

 Jane began her relationship with horses as a competitive rider.
-When she left the world of traditional horsemanship behind, she never thought that horses would become an integral part of her life again.
+When she left that world behind, she never thought that horses would become an integral part of her life again because she couldn’t imagine anything other than what she knew then.

 The ability to recognize that in ourselves and acquire tools to ‘come back on line’ are some of the most important and impactful aspects of building authentic relationships with others.